-Sixty-five percent of census tracts in the City are LMI tracts.
-Wells Fargo surpassed the Citywide benchmark for branches located in LMI areas.
-60% of Wells Fargo's branches are located in LMI areas.
-Also, Wells Fargo exceeded the Citywide 36% benchmark for branches located in minority areas.
+Forty-six percent of census tracts in the City are LMI tracts.
+Wells Fargo surpassed the Citywide benchmark for locating branches in LMI areas.
+36 percent of Wells Fargo's branches were located in LMI areas.
+Wells Fargo surpassed the Citywide benchmark of 31 percent for branches located in LMI areas for the second year in a row.